Open to work

 Language shapes lives

-I've done it across fintech, rent tech, and health tech, building content systems that reduce friction, drive conversion, support accessibility, and hold up at scale.
+I've done it across fintech, rent tech, and health tech, building content systems that reduce friction, drive conversion, and hold up at scale.
 I use AI to go further, faster.
 But the thinking is always human.

 Daniel McLeod